 The most important step here when making homemade refried beans is the mashing.
 You are in control of the consistency.
 Leave it chunky or make it smooth.
 It’s up to you.

-- Saute: In a medium-sized saucepan over medium-high heat add the olive oil and the onion.
+- Saute: In a medium-sized saucepan over medium-high heat add the olive oil, the garlic, and the onion.
 Sauté until tender.

 - Combine: Add the beans, cumin, chili powder, lime, and salt.
 Heat until warm.